Workers' Comp

 Liability in truck accident cases often extends beyond the truck driver.
 The trucking company may face liability for negligent hiring, inadequate training, or pressuring drivers to violate hours-of-service rules.
 Cargo loading companies, vehicle manufacturers, and government entities responsible for road maintenance may also share fault.

 Truck accident claims involve federal trucking regulations that don't apply to ordinary car accidents, multiple potential defendants, more complex insurance structures, and specialized evidence like electronic logging device data and FMCSA safety records.
-The injuries are typically more severe and damages higher, which means the trucking company's insurance company fights these cases much harder.
+The injuries are typically more severe and damages higher — which means the trucking company's insurer fights these cases much harder.

-Truck accident victims can seek compensation for medical bills, future medical expenses, lost wages, loss of earning capacity, pain and suffering, emotional distress, and—in fatal cases—wrongful death damages including funeral costs, loss of financial support, and loss of companionship.
+Truck accident victims can seek compensation for medical bills, future medical expenses, lost wages, loss of earning capacity, pain and suffering, and — in fatal cases — wrongful death damages including funeral costs, loss of financial support, and loss of companionship.

 Hurt in a Columbia Truck Accident?
 We Fight Back.

-Commercial truck cases move fast—and so do the trucking company's lawyers.
-Call (573) 499-0200 for a free consultation.
+Commercial truck cases move fast — and so do the trucking company's lawyers.
 No fee unless we win.
+Call (573) 499-0200 or send us a message.

 Get a free consultation →